Stephen Smith (abolitionist): Business career

-After purchasing his freedom Smith had big plans ahead of him and in the same year of 1816 Smith opened up his own lumber business in Columbia, Pennsylvania.
-Smith would be very successful in the lumber business and looked for partners to grow his business even bigger.
+After purchasing his freedom in 1816, Smith opened up his own lumber business in Columbia, Pennsylvania.
+Smith became very successful in the lumber business, leading him to search for partners to grow his business.
 In the early 1830s Smith formed a partnership with William Whipper.
-Smith and Whipper would go and have huge success in the Lumber, coal, Philadelphia real estate, railroad cars, and investments in the stock market.
-Smith would make a big fortune with all that money Smith put it to good use and became a true leader of the black community in their efforts to fight slavery.
+Smith and Whipper had great success in the lumber, coal, real estate, and railroad car industries, as well as in the stock market.
+Smith made a fortune, and subsequently used the money he earned in the fight against slavery.

 Smith was one of the wealthiest 19th-century black Philadelphians, holding this title alongside Frederick Douglass, James Forten, Robert Purvis, Rev. Richard Allen, Rev. Peter Williams Jr., Absalom Jones, William Whipper, and Joseph Cassey.

 Abolitionist and philanthropist

 In 1830 Smith was a chairman of the African American Abolitionist Organization in the town of Colombia, Pennsylvania.
 Smith attended national colored conventions of the free black people held in New York State in 1834 and in Philadelphia in 1835.

-Word go out of Smith's success and many people grew jealous and felt the need to send Smith a message.
+Word of Smith's success went out, and many people grew jealous and felt the need to send Smith a message.
 In 1835 a group of unknown people vandalized the office of Smith and destroyed all his papers and records.
 This incident motivated Smith to abolish slavery more and more in the area.
 Smith would acquire a small hall in the area where African Americans would hold meetings.
 Smith would also help the local Underground Railroad that would run through Maryland and provide help all the way to Canada.
 After the Fugitive Slave Act of 1850 Whipper and Smith persuaded 15,000 African Americans to make their way to a new start in Canada.

 In 1864, Smith worked with the white Quakers in establishing the House for Aged and Infirm Colored Persons, which was later renamed the Stephen Smith Home for the Aged.

-Smith eventually died in 1873 of unknown reason.
+Smith died in 1873 of unknown causes.